 “Men’s deeds are presented [to God] on Mondays and Thursdays, and I like mine to be presented when I am fasting.”

-Following the good example of the Prophet (SAW) should be enough to convince you about fasting the Mondays and Thursdays.
-For Monday, it was the day when the Prophet Muhammed was born.
+Following the good example of the Prophet (ﷺ) should be enough to convince you about fasting on Mondays and Thursdays.
+Monday is the day on which the Prophet Prophet Muhammad (ﷺ) was born.
 We remember our beloved prophet’s birth on this day.
-If you can not fast the two days, you can fast one day, and Allah makes things easy for us as Muslims.
-Fasting on Monday and Thursday is a sunnah, which means that if the Muslim leaves this sunnah, he/she will not be sinned but if the fasting is done, a great reward is waiting for him/her.
-So why would anyone intentionally leave this great deed and this great reward!
+If you can not fast the two days, you can fast one day, and Allah makes things easy for us as the Muslim.
+Fasting on Monday and Thursday is a Sunnah, which means that if the Muslim leaves this Sunnah, they will not be sinful but if the fasting is performed, a great reward awaits them.
+So why would anyone choose to miss such a blessed deed and its great reward!